 We now use natural plant-based ester oil (instead of mineral oil) in our distribution transformers (DTs).
 To date, 100% of our pad-mounted DTs already use ester oil.
 Moving forward, 100% of our new DTs (including pole-mounted) will use this earth-friendly material, making our DTs 99% biodegradable and recyclable.

 Through One for Trees, our carbon sink program launched in 2019, we live out our commitment to environmental sustainability and preservation of Philippine biodiversity.
 By planting and nurturing 5 million trees by 2025, we seek to revive and rehabilitate damaged and threatened forests and watersheds, while providing a sustainable stream of income to communities through agroforestry.
 As of July 2022, we have already planted 1,621,410 trees.

 Through our Race to Zero Waste (RZW) Program, we aim to minimize our waste and divert them waste away from landfills.
 Our Ban on Single-Use Plastics (SUPs) covers all our offices and facilities (including those of our subsidiaries) and our partners in the supply chain.
-In just one year, we collectively avoided over 150,000 kg of SUPs, equivalent to 15M plastic bottles.
+Since 2019, we have collectively avoided over 300,000 kg of SUPs, equivalent to 30M plastic bottles.
 We also implemented #HealthWithoutHarm to ensure the safe and responsible disposal of Covid-19 waste through the provision of yellow bins across all our facilities and the safe transport of waste to treatment centers.

-We promote a gender-balanced and inclusive workplace with 31.7% of our workforce comprised of women, significantly higher than the global energy sector average of 11%.
+We promote a gender-balanced and inclusive workplace with roughly 26% of our workforce comprised of women, more than twice higher than the global energy sector average of 11%.
 In 2020, we became among the first Filipino companies—and the only one from the energy sector—to sign the United Nations’ Women’s Empowerment Principles (WEPs).
 Our Gender Diversity and Inclusion (D&I) Program called #Mbrace aims to embed the WEPs in our strategy and operations.